GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (278).md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards and the attack gains a +1 bonus.

 **Critical Failure**: You have angered some great power, having a radiant attack inflicted against you and receiving an additional 1d4+X spell-sickness.
 Where X is half (round down) of the spell's tier.
 You produce light like a torch for a number of rounds equal to the spell's tier.
 Anyone gazing upon the light will get an eerie feeling.

+#### Break

+**Minimum Tier**: 3

+**Casting Time**: 7 actions

+**Effect**: You cause a magical forcefield you touch created by a spell of equal or lower tier to instantly shatter.
+If a magical effect would interact with the Dismipress spell, treat this spell as the same- but its tier is considered to be doubled.

+Alternatively, if cast against a construct or undead creature (or some object), it will inflict a sonic attack against it.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may choose to either reduce the casting time by 2 actions (to a minimum of 1 action) or allow the spell to reach out 15 yards further.

+**Critical Failure**: You gain 1d2 points of spell sickness.
+This die level is increased by 1 step for each tier beyond minimum.

 #### Bouncing Ooze